 Mujadara

-Mujadara, also known as Mejadra, is a popular Middle Eastern dish made with rice, lentils, and caramelized onions.
-The rice and lentils are cooked together with fragrant spices, giving the dish a warm and comforting flavor.
-The onions on top add a sweet and savory crunch to the dish.
-Mejadra is often served as a main vegetarian course or as a side dish with yogurt and/or a fresh salad.
+Mujadara (or Mejadra) is a popular Middle Eastern dish of spiced rice, lentils, and caramelized onions.
+The onions add a sweet crunch.
+Mejadra is often served as a vegetarian main or as a side with yogurt or salad.

 Prep Time: 15 minutes